microsoft/antares/README.md

 ## Remote tunning:

-For DirectX12 platformn, you could use remote mode to tune expressions.
+For DirectX12 platform, you could use remote mode to tune expressions.
 Compared to local tunning, there are two extra things to do:

 1) Start remote tuning server on the target machine, reference to [HLSL server](platforms/c-hlsl/evaluator/TestCompute_cs_5_0)